-EnCompass is supporting activities to integrate gender issues into design, planning, implementation, and evaluation of Mission activities.
-EnCompass provides regular gender reviews of evaluation plans and tools for Mission programs and implementing partner projects.
+EnCompass is engaged under the Performance Management and Support Program for Lebanon II (PMSPL II) to integrate gender into design, planning, implementation, and evaluation of USAID/Lebanon activities.
+EnCompass provides gender reviews of evaluation plans and tools for mission programs and implementing partner projects.

-PROMOTE is USAID’s largest women’s empowerment program in the Agency’s history, aimed at advancing opportunities for Afghan women who can become political, private sector, and civil society leaders.
-Building upon existing and previous programs for women and girls, Promote is a five-year program targeting the education, promotion, and training of a new generation of Afghan women, aged 18-30.
+Promote is USAID’s largest women’s empowerment program in the Agency’s history, aimed at advancing opportunities for Afghan women who can become political, private sector, and civil society leaders.
+EnCompass was engaged as part of a Consortium led by Chemonics to support facilitation and leadership development activities.

 EnCompass, as a subcontractor to John Snow International, was responsible for policy, quality improvement, and development of e-learning packages in support of the AIDSTAR Program, a USAID mechanism to implement the US Emergency Plan for AIDS Relief (PEPFAR).